Nto07/C-pointer-other-stuff/README.md

-Make with vim on cachyos !
+made with vim on cachyos !